-- An orientation - Monthly check-in meetings with the Department - Monthly block grant recipient webinars with the statewide support entity - Quarterly progress report meetings with the Department and Agency Advisory Group members
+- An orientation - Monthly check-in meetings with the Department - Monthly block grant recipient webinars with the Statewide Support entity - Quarterly progress report meetings with the Department and Agency Advisory Group members

-Section 3: Statewide Support Funding Eligibility and Scope of Work
+Section 4: Statewide Support Funding Eligibility and Scope of Work

-Funding will be provided to one statewide support entity to support the implementation of the Multibenefit Land Repurposing Program statewide.
-The statewide support entity will provide technical assistance and facilitate communication and collaboration necessary to meet the purposes of the program.
-The statewide support entity may partner and contract with other entities to meet the deliverables outlined below.
+Funding will be provided to one Statewide Support entity to support the implementation of the Multibenefit Land Repurposing Program statewide.
+The Statewide Support entity will facilitate communication and collaboration among block grant recipients and facilitate block grant recipients' engagement with and provision of benefits to the disadvantaged communities within their borders.